War Profiteering Is Killing Us All

-War Profiteering Is Killing Us All is the sixth studio album by the Detroit, Michigan punk rock band The Suicide Machines, released in 2005 by Side One Dummy Records.
+War Profiteering Is Killing Us All is the sixth studio album by the Detroit, Michigan punk rock band The Suicide Machines, released in 2005 by SideOneDummy Records.
 The band broke up the following year while touring in support of the album.
 The album's artwork and many of its songs are critical of President George W. Bush's administration and the Iraq War.
 Musically, the album explores the ska punk and hardcore styles the band was known for, with short, aggressive songs dealing mostly with social and political topics.
 A music video was filmed for the single "War Profiteering is Killing Us All".